-- (a) Grantee shall keep, and maintain, and furnish copies of such operating records and reports as may be requested by the County to ascertain compliance with this Franchise Agreement, and support requests for a rate adjustment.
+- (a) Grantee shall keep, maintain, and furnish copies of such operating records and reports as may be requested by the County to ascertain compliance with this Franchise Agreement, and support requests for a rate adjustment.
 Such records may include, but are not limited to, Grantee's records containing the underlying financial and operational data relating to its basis for, and computation of all costs associated with, providing the services required of it under this Franchise Agreement.
 Subscriber account and service level listing shall be provided to the County upon request.
 The records required to be kept are not limited to the information necessary to provide the required reports.
-The Division reserves the right to request that additional information be provided to it, as necessary to ascertain compliance with this Franchise Agreement or facilitate its review of a requested rate adjustment, including but not limited to any State law reporting requirements. - (b) All information required to be kept, maintained, or furnished to the County shall be maintained a minimum of seven (7) years after the entry of the most recent item therein. - (c) To the extent relevant to any report, all information included in the reports shall be provided according to the source of generation.
-Waste Generator types are defined as follows: - (1) Residential Solid Waste, Recyclables, Food Waste, and Green Waste originating from a Single-Family Residential Dwelling Unit or a Multi-Family Residential Dwelling Unit utilizing Barrel or Cart service and a Single-Family Residential Dwelling Unit utilizing Bins of one (1) cubic yard or more.
-If Food Waste and Green Waste are co-Collected, Grantee shall report these materials cumulatively as Organic Waste. - (2) Commercial Business/Industrial Solid Waste, Recyclables, Food Waste, and Green Waste from Multi-Family Residential Dwellings, mobile home parks with common Bins, Commercial Business, and industrial sources.
-If Food Waste and Green Waste are co-Collected, Grantee shall report these materials cumulatively as Organic Waste. - (3) Construction/Temporary Bin/Roll-Off All Discarded Materials, Solid Waste, or other materials placed in debris boxes. - (4) Cleanup Discarded Materials, Solid Waste, and other materials Collected through the cleanups specified in Exhibit "A" or as otherwise requested by County. - (d) The Grantee's financial and accounting records required to be maintained under the provisions of this Franchise Agreement shall be maintained on an accrual basis in accordance with the most current edition of Generally Accepted Accounting Principles published by the American Institute of Certified Public Accountants. - (e) Data and information pertaining to services performed under this Franchise Agreement become the property of the County upon submittal to the Division.
+The Division reserves the right to request that additional information be provided to it, as necessary to ascertain compliance with this Franchise Agreement or as necessary to facilitate its review of a requested rate adjustment, including but not limited to any State law reporting requirements. - (b) All information required to be kept, maintained, or furnished to the County shall be maintained a minimum of seven (7) years after the entry of the most recent item therein. - (c) To the extent relevant to any report, all information included in the reports shall be provided according to the source of generation.
+Waste Generator types are defined as follows: - (1) Residential Solid Waste, Recyclables, and Organic Waste originating from a Single-Family Residential Dwelling Unit or a Multi-Family Residential Dwelling Unit utilizing barrel or Cart service and a Single-Family Residential Dwelling Unit utilizing Bins of one (1) cubic yard or more. - (2) Commercial Business/Industrial Solid Waste, Recyclables, and Organic Waste from Multi-Family Residential Dwellings, mobile home parks with common Bins, Commercial Business, and industrial sources. - (3) Construction/Temporary Bin/Roll-Off All Discarded Materials, Solid Waste, or other materials placed in debris boxes. - (4) Cleanup Discarded Materials, Solid Waste, and other materials Collected through the cleanups specified in Exhibit "A" or as otherwise requested by County. - (d) The Grantee's financial and accounting records required to be maintained under the provisions of this Franchise Agreement shall be maintained on an accrual basis in accordance with the most current edition of Generally Accepted Accounting Principles published by the American Institute of Certified Public Accountants.
+Unless inconsistent with Generally Accepted Accounting Principles, Gross Receipts must be recorded as revenues. - (e) Except with respect to Grantee's confidential information, proprietary information, trade secrets, and Intellectual Property, Data and information pertaining to services performed under this Franchise Agreement become the property of the County upon submittal to the Division.